lmcrean/exam-questions/design/ux-research/hypothesis-comparison.md

 ## The "Why Not Google Classroom?"
 Question

-**User's Question:**
+**Common Question:**
-> "The real question is why not just get the students to upload their work to Google Classroom and just mark it manually?
-It's still quite quick, but you just don't get these auto-assigned grades."
+"Why not just use Google Classroom for submissions and mark manually?
+It's relatively quick, just without auto-assigned grades."

 **Analysis:**